OpenMods/OpenBlocks/README.md

 The linux git can be fetched from any package manager.
 If you're on a Debian based machine (This includes **Ubuntu**) you likely have aptitude, so the command would be ```sudo apt-get install git```.

 If you're running a RedHat based system, such as **CentOS** or **Fedora** (or some other Distro I've never heard of), then you might have the yum package manager ```sudo yum install git-core```.
-In the case that this does not work through yum, you might have not have the packages added to yum to be able to find git.
+In the case that this does not work through yum, you might not have the packages added to yum to be able to find git.
 I wont go in to these here, but if you have issues feel free to contact NeverCast in #OpenMods on irc.esper.net.
 #### Then run ant

 Ant can be downloaded from the same place as the Windows Ant, as it's just a Java application.
 I assume that if you're using Linux, you're proficient enough to work out how to get that working, and if you're developing under OSX I assume you can work it out as you're brave enough to be developing in OSX :P